gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 }
 ```

-Okay, I'm not sure how close we got to the above, but hopefully we got close and got it to display the map:
+Okay, assuming the refactor went well, the `<Map>` component will be displaying the map:

 <img src="https://i.imgur.com/ZnIwsAt.png">